pressureless/paper_md/papers/ICP/icp.md

 <img src="./img/icp-2.png" alt="Trulli" style="width:90%" class = "center">
 <figcaption align = "center">Fig.2.
 Top:As $p$ moves relative to $q$,the property$( p − q )·( n_p + n_q )=0$ holds as long as there is some circular arc with which $p$, $q$, $n_p$, and $n_q$ are consistent.
 Bottom: This is in contrast to the point-to-plane metric, which is zero when $p$ is in the plane defined by $q$ and $n_q$, regardless of $p$.</figcaption>
 </figure>
 Why might this be a reasonable simplification to make?
 Consider the sum of two unit-length vectors in 2D.
 Applying opposite rotations to the vectors preserves the direction of their sum, so that the contribution of each point pair to the two variants of the objective would be the same up to a scale.
 In 3D, this is not true for all rotation axes, but approaches true as np approaches nq .
 The experiments in Section 4.3 show that the two objectives lead to similar convergence, but $\varepsilon_{symm}$ leads to simpler derivations and implementation.
-Therefore, the remainder of this paper adopts $\varepsilon_{symm}$ as the symmetric objective.
+Therefore, the remainder of this paper adopts <span class='def:\varepsilon_{symm}'>$\varepsilon_{symm}$ as the symmetric objective</span>.

 ## Linear Approximation
 The traditional method for converting an objective function involving rotations into an easily-optimized linear least-squares system is to make the approximations $\cos θ ∼ 1$, $\sin θ ∼ θ$, for small incremental rotations $θ$.
 This converts the rotation matrix $R$ into a linear form, which then yields a linear least-squares system.